isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 configuration for stateful clients and the stateless clients will get only the options they requested.

-This usage of global options allows for an interesting case.
 It is possible to run a server that provides only options and no addresses or prefixes.
-If the options have the same value in each subnet, the configuration can define required options in the global scope and skip subnet definitions altogether.
+If the options have the same value in each subnet, the configuration can define the required options in the global scope and skip subnet definitions altogether.
 Here's a simple example of such a
 configuration: